edc061598/javascript-prep-0424-code-solutions/prep-javascript-operators-and-expressions/prep-javascript-operators-and-expressions-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What data type is returned by an arithmetic operation?
+  A number is returned by an arithmetic operation.
 - What is string concatenation?
+  Joins two strings together.
 - What purpose(s) does the `+` plus operator serve in JavaScript?
+  The + is used for arithmetic operations as well as concatenating strings.
 - What data type is returned by comparing two values (`<`, `>`, `===`, etc)?
+  Boolean types, true or false.
 - What does the `+=` "plus-equals" operator do?
+  It adds the right operand to the left operand and assigns the result accordingly.

 ## Notes